alanmitchell/bmon/docs/source/periodic-scripts.rst

     which equals:  473,097

 The value 65536 is 2 raised to the 16 power.

+The third holding register example also involves a list of MODBUS addresses, but a type identifier is added as the last element in the list of addresses:

+    - [550, [2087, 2086, 'f'], total_heat]

+Currently, the only supported identifier is 'f', which indicates that the two 16-bit words read from the registers should be interpreted as a single-precision floating point number.
+The first address listed holds the most-significant 16-bit word and the second address holds the least-signficant word.
+Some devices encode floating point values using this method.

 The final holding register example uses the optional fourth descriptive parameter::